Send-Decision API vs. Traditional Email Verification API

 By , founder of InboxPolicy · Updated July 4, 2026

-A traditional email verification API returns status fields, valid, invalid, catch-all, unknown, and bills every lookup including repeats; you write the send/skip logic yourself.
-InboxPolicy is a send-decision API: it returns one action, send, send_with_caution, review, retry_later, or avoid, with a confidence score and SMTP evidence, and re-verifying the same address within 72 hours costs 0 credits.
+A traditional email verification API returns status fields, valid, invalid, catch-all, unknown, and leaves repeat-billing terms to each provider; no comparable free cache window was found in the reviewed pricing materials; you write the send/skip logic yourself.
+InboxPolicy is a send-decision API: it returns one action, send, send_with_caution, review, retry_later, or avoid, with a confidence score and normalized signals, and an eligible lookup of the same normalized address and strictness within 72 hours, with force_refresh false, can return from_cache and cost 0 credits.

 What's the actual difference between a verification API and a send-decision API?